vkhatri/chef-solrcloud/README.md

 SolrCloud collection is managed via LWRP - `solrcloud_collection`.

-    Create/Delete Collection API does not require to run on all solrcloud cluster nodes, hence attribute `node[:solrcloud][:manage_collections]` does not require to be enabled on all the nodes.
+> Create/Delete Collection API does not require to run on all solrcloud cluster nodes, hence attribute

+> `node[:solrcloud][:manage_collections]` does not require to be enabled on all the nodes.

-Check `Cookbook Advanced Attributes` section for atribute details.
+Check `Cookbook Advanced Attributes` section for attribute details.

 **collection Update/Change**